Cross My Heart Valentine’s Day Pillow Tutorial

 Step Three: Applique Hearts onto Pillow Front Piece

-Place hearts onto the pillow in a spot that you like.
-Remove the paper backing from the hearts and following the directions on the package iron the hearts on to the pillow front.
+- Place the hearts on the pillow in a spot that you like.
+Remove the paper backing from the hearts, and following the directions on the package, iron them onto the pillow front.

 Step Four: Add Embroidery Detail